Holomorphic curves in exploded manifolds: regularity: Analysis of equation in families

-The right hand side of (\ref{commute Delta 3}) is bounded by $c\norm{\pi_{V}D\dbar'\phi}_{0, \delta}$ by our inductive assumption (\ref{inductive}).
-As (\ref{commute Delta 3}) can now be regarded as a statement which applies on the all the coordinate charts $U_{i}$ over $U$, we can apply $\pi_{V}$ to the left hand term in (\ref{commute Delta 3}) to get
+The righthand side of (\ref{commute Delta 3}) is bounded by $c\norm{\pi_{V}D\dbar\phi}_{0, \delta}$ by our inductive assumption (\ref{inductive}).
+As (\ref{commute Delta 3}) applies on all the coordinate charts $U_{i}$ over $U$, we can apply $\pi_{V}$ to the lefthand term in (\ref{commute Delta 3}), use the triangle inequality, and rearrange to get

-We now estimate this right hand side of this inequality by a constant times $\norm{\pi_{V}D\dbar'\phi}_{0, \delta}$.
-(This estimation is trivial if $V$ is $0$ dimensional, but it will take us over two pages.)
+We now estimate this righthand side of this inequality by a constant times $\norm{\pi_{V}D\dbar\phi}_{0, \delta}$.
+(This estimation is trivial if $V$ has rank $0$, but it will take us over two pages.)
 After that, the inequality (\ref{ii2}) can be applied to complete the inductive argument.